 To treat dry and cracked paws that aren’t causing significant problems, a number of paw balms and ointments will do the trick.
 There are tons of paw balms available on Amazon and in pet stores, including the ever-popular Musher’s Secret, and environmentally friendly, vegan options like Paw Soother.

-Simple habits like washing paws and keeping up on grooming can go a long way toward preventing skin conditions and discomfort.
+Simple habits like washing paws and maintaining grooming can go a long way toward preventing skin conditions and discomfort.
 Keeping paw fur trimmed will prevent your pup from picking up unwanted items while out and about, and items like the Paw Plunger make washing your dog’s paws as easy (and mess-free) as possible.

 If you suspect allergies are behind your dog’s itchy paws and infections, the most helpful thing you can do is find the cause of the irritation.
-This may involve changing your dog’s diet, environment, or medications, though you shouldn’t change your pet’s medicine before checking in with your vet.
-Steroids and antihistamines can be helpful in battling allergies, but skin testing and further treatments may be available through your veterinarian.
+This will be a process of elimination!
+It may involve changing your dog’s diet, environment, or medications, though you shouldn’t change your pet’s medicine before checking in with your vet.
+Steroids and antihistamines can help battle allergies, but skin testing and further treatments may be available through your veterinarian.

-For effective treatment of fungal and yeast infections, you’ll need to enlist the help of some medicated products.
+To effectively treat fungal and yeast infections, you’ll need to enlist the help of some medicated products.
 If your veterinarian does not prescribe a specific medication, look for ingredients like miconazole and chlorhexidine in the sprays and shampoos you choose.
-There are plenty of hygienic treatment wipes, anti-fungal shampoos, and medicated moisturizing sprays for pets that might do the trick.
+Plenty of hygienic treatment wipes, anti-fungal shampoos, and medicated moisturizing sprays for pets might do the trick.

 If your dog’s yeast infection, allergies, or dryness does not improve enough with over-the-counter products, visit your veterinarian for some advice.
 They will be able to give your buddy a thorough look-over and prescribe the most appropriate medication for Fido’s skin.

-Whatever is behind your dog’s itchy paws, there’s plenty you can do about it.
-What’s even better is that most of these remedies are available over the counter and for an affordable price, so you won’t have to shell out a ton just to treat your dog’s paw infections or allergies.
+Whatever is behind your dog’s itchy paws, you can do plenty about it.
+Even better, most of these remedies are available over the counter and affordable, so you won’t have to shell out a ton to treat your dog’s paw infections or allergies.
 Even if you’re not sure about intense treatment, there’s no harm in trying out a medicated wipe or simple paw wash, so what are you waiting for?